Everything You Need to Know About Asset Tracking in 2024

 Nearly everyone has seen asset tracking.
 If you’ve visited a well-organized warehouse, checked-out equipment at work, or had your groceries scanned, you’ve seen some form of asset tracking in action.

 However, the purpose and power of asset tracking extend far beyond these applications.
 In fact, solution providers today are devising more and more ways to drive value via asset tracking systems.
-According to Mordor Intelligence, ASSET TRACKING MARKET - GROWTH, TRENDS, COVID-19 IMPACT, AND FORECASTS (2023 - 2028), “…the global asset tracking market is expected to register a CAGR of 13.91%.
+According to Mordor Intelligence, ASSET TRACKING MARKET - GROWTH, TRENDS, COVID-19 IMPACT, AND FORECASTS (2024 - 2029), “…the global asset tracking market is estimated at USD 23.2 billion in 2024, and is expected to reach USD 43.34 billion by 2029, growing at a CAGR of 13.30% during the forecast period.
 Asset management and tracking solutions are increasingly critical to achieving greater operational efficiencies in the current market scenario of rapid digitalization in manufacturing environments and office spaces.”

 Contents: